A refinement of the Lorentz local field expression with impact on the Clausius-Mossotti and Lorentz-Lorenz models: The exact local field

-So, should the field the dipole induces in its environment be considered for the local field, or not?
-Our hypothesis is that it should, in the same way that a point charge is attracted by the mirror charge it induces in a ground plane; the field any charged object experiences includes the field it induces in its environment.
-This hypothesis is supported in Section \ref{se:3} by the absence of the "Mossotti catastrophe" and in Section \ref{se:4} by the excellent fit with data on densified materials.\\
+Should the field the dipole induces in its environment be considered for the local field, or not?
+According to standard field analysis, it should - just as a point charge is attracted by the mirror charge it induces in a grounded plane; any charged object experiences not only external fields but also those it induces in its surroundings. \\

-Hence, the exact local field is decribed by Eq. (\ref{eq:local_field_Maxwell}).
+Hence, the exact local field is described by Eq. (\ref{eq:local_field_Maxwell}).
 This makes it equal to the field in a spherical cavity in a dielectric (i.e. without a polarized molecule in that cavity).
 Maxwell published that field solution in the year 1858 \cite{Maxwell-OFLF}, though for an analogous situation in a magnetic field, see Eq. (\ref{eq: Voltage cases 2 as per Maxwell}) in Appendix \ref{app:Field}.
 Indeed, adding to that field a pure dipole with moment $p=P\cdot \frac{4}{3}\pi R^3$ produces uniform field $\boldsymbol{E}$ outside the cavity.
 Adding the dipole in the form of surface charge $P\cdot\cos{\theta}$ results in field $\boldsymbol{E}$ both outside and inside the cavity.\\

-In this section $R$ has been considered to be the radius of a single molecule.
+In this section, $R$ has been considered to be the radius of a single molecule.
 Appendix \ref{app:Spherical_set} shows that the exact local field model applies equally well to a spherical set of many molecules.
 This makes the exact shape of a single molecule irrelevant as long as its field resembles that of a pure dipole.\\

-The Clausius-Mossotti and Lorentz-Lorenz models are based on the local field concept, combined with the approximate solution of Eq. (\ref{eq:local_field_Lorentz}).
-The next two sections present as case studies how these models change when the exact local field solution of Eq. (\ref{eq:local_field_Maxwell}) is applied.
+The Clausius-Mossotti and Lorentz-Lorenz models are based on the local field concept, combined with the approximate solution of Eq. (\ref{eq:local_field_Lorentz}), i.e. neglecting corrective field term $\boldsymbol{E}_\mathrm{induced,inside}$.
+Section \ref{se:3} illustrates how applying the conventional approach of including this corrective term, as per Eq. (\ref{eq:local_field_Maxwell}), refines the Clausius-Mossotti model and effectively eliminates the so-called "Mossotti catastrophe".
+Section \ref{se:4} demonstrates how this refinement enhances the Lorentz-Lorenz model and makes it suitable even for highly densified materials.